sqlitebrowser/sqlitebrowser/BUILDING.md

 ## Build with SQLCipher support

-When built with SQLCipher support,<br>DB Browser for SQLite will allow you to open and edit databases encrypted using SQLCipher as well as standard SQLite3 databases.
+When built with SQLCipher support, DB Browser for SQLite will allow you to open and edit databases encrypted using SQLCipher as well as standard SQLite3 databases.